-So far Write To 1K is the best course I’ve come across when it comes to learning how to become a freelance writer.
+So far, Write To 1K is the best course I've come across for learning how to become a freelance writer.

 MasterWritingJobs.com is a site that was launched in October 2016 that says if you pay $34 you'll be earning your first paycheck as a freelance writer in 30 minutes.

 Master Writing Jobs say they can give you the step-by-step training and access to hundreds of job opportunities where you can become one of the highest paid writers on the internet, earning up to $10,000 per month.